ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     -   Text
     -   One or more Nimble icons (with colors via icon severity property)
     -   Nimble spinner
-    -   Mixed icons and text
+    -   One span of text preceded and/or followed by icons/spinner
     -   (empty)

 ### Non-goals